 Protect your child against the flu

-Sessions are being held in the Wigan borough for 2- 3 year olds to be immunised against the flu virus.
+The children’s flu vaccine helps protect against flu.
 Flu can be a very unpleasant illness for children and getting immunised will protect them and others in your family who may be at a higher risk of the flu.

 Influenza, also known as flu, is a very common and highly infectious disease caused by a virus.